 About Recovery Direct’s Care Centre Cape Town

-Recovery Direct is an exclusive treatment centre based in Cape Town that focuses on personal growth from addiction using evidence-based therapy in a personal development programme.
+Recovery Direct is an exclusive online therapy rehab from South Africa that focuses on personal growth from addiction using evidence-based therapy in a personal development programme.
 The centre focuses on the recovery from substances, depression and anxiety and is considered as one of the best centres in South Africa for an executive retreat for chronic stress or burnout.
 Recovery Direct is one of the few centres in the world where the treatment model is based around the resolution of complex post-traumatic stress disorder that encompasses a broad range of maladaptive behaviour origins as part of standard treatment.

 For too long South Africa and the world have used punitive and vindictive treatment practices such as 12 step and as a means to “help” users stop compulsive use of substances to dealing with their past trauma.
 Recovery Direct simply provides a better alternative in a model that focuses on care and respect and provides a safe platform for people to reprocess and handle their recovery on their own terms and in an environment that is most conducive to their personal growth objectives.